microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/contenttype-post-columns.md

 ---
 author: swapnil1993
 ms.date: 08/30/2020
-title: "Create columnDefinition in a content type"
+title: "Create a columnDefinition in a content type"
-description: "Add column to a content type."
+description: "Add a column to a content type."
 localization_priority: Normal
 doc_type: apiPageType
 ms.prod: "sites-and-lists"
 ---

-# Create columnDefinition for a content type
+# Create a columnDefinition in a content type
 Namespace: microsoft.graph